Protect user and device access

+Next, configure privileged access management in Office 365.
 Privileged access management allows granular access control over privileged admin tasks in Office 365.
 It can help protect your organization from breaches that may use existing privileged admin accounts with standing access to sensitive data or access to critical configuration settings.

-Step 5: Configure SharePoint device access policies
+Step 3: Configure recommended identity and device access policies

 Multi-factor authentication (MFA) and conditional access policies are powerful tools for mitigating against compromised accounts and unauthorized access.
 We recommend implementing a set of policies that have been tested together.
 For more information, including deployment steps, see Identity and device access configurations.